Friday, February 9, 2024

 I’m not going to dig into the Masciarelli estate much today as I have featured them previously as I shared Montepulciano wines from around Abruzzo .
 The 2022 Masciarelli Rosato Colline Teatine IGT that I’m featuring today is made from 85% Montepulciano grapes and up to 15% other red grapes.
 Masciarelli has been making this wine along with their Montepulciano d’Abruzzo and Trebbiano d’Abruzzo since 1981 from the owner, Gianni Masciarelli’s, original 12 acres at his home vineyard.

-The free run must is fermented in stainless steel to preserve the freshness in this wine along with it’s acidity.
+The free-run must is fermented in stainless steel to preserve the freshness in this wine along with its acidity.
 The grapes are sourced from 3 of Masciarelli’s vineyard sites around the area of Chieti in the Bucchianico, Martino sull Marrucina and Ripa Teatina vineyards mostly made up of calcareous clay.

 The 2022 Masciarelli Rosato Colline Teatine IGT was a beautiful salmon color in the glass.
 Fresh on the nose with aromas of wild strawberries.
 Simple and delicate on the palate, but refreshing acidity with notes of slightly tart strawberries.